-Managing conflict is a key aspect of the security industry.
-There are mandatory training requirements to ensure that all individuals are armed with the knowledge and skills to manage conflict situations.
+Managing conflict is a key skill for those in the security industry.
+There are mandatory training requirements to ensure all individuals are armed with the knowledge and skills to manage conflict situations.

 There are three NZQA unit standards that need to be achieved: